kritikaparmar-programmer/kritikaparmar-programmer/README.md

 - 👨‍💻 A Sophomore pursuing B.Tech in CSE

-- 🔭 I’m currently working on ML problems and Flutter
+- 🔭 I’m currently working on ML problems and CP

-- 🌱 I’m currently learning SQL & CP
+- 🌱 I’m currently learning D3.js & Flutter
 - 👯 I’m looking to collaborate on ML Projects

 - 💬 Ask me about Django, Flask, Tensorflow, DSA